GabrielProstitis/GraphicsLib/README.md

-This is a GraphicsLib for c++ made with GLEW and GLFW You don't have to download the libs, it's already in dependencies just create build dir and enter it type cmake .. type make now you have an exe yay

-the exe it's just there for test, we will remove it in the future
+Graphics Library made with GLFW for creating window and loading OpenGL functions manually. \n For now you can run a test by cloning the repos, creating a build folder, and running and building cmake. \n Now in the build\Debug folder you should see a GraphicsLib.exe.